A patient's struggle with Spinal Muscular Atrophy (SMA)

-Meet our member, @Hidden username, who tells us her story.
+Meet our member, @Izzyjamal, who tells us her story.

 My name is Isabel Amaro - Izzy.
 In 2013 I started to feel “funny” but I could not explain what was wrong with me.
 I was working as a nurse.
 I was a nurse for almost 30 years and nursing is, was and always will be the “love” of my life.
 I loved every second of my work.
 I was working in the A&E Departments and it was maniac but with all honesty, it was what made me feel happy, comfortable and in peace with life.

 So when I started feeling “funny” I decided to go to my GP.
 I repeated to her exactly the same words - feeling funny.